-A list of participating schools for the 2012-13 school year will be posted on this website by mid-April.
-Please note that the availability of Teachers of Tomorrow programs is contingent upon funding by the New York State Education Department each year.
-Current year eligibility or prior year participation in the program does not guarantee an award.
+**Please note that the availability of the Teachers of Tomorrow program is contingent upon funding by the New York State Education Department each year.
+Current year eligibility or prior year participation in the program does not guarantee an award.**

 New teachers serving in low income schools or shortage subject areas may be eligible for federal programs that cancel or defer some Perkins, Stafford, and Direct loans.

 The Scholarship Program offers selected individuals an opportunity to pursue a master's or bachelor's degree in specified bilingual and monolingual areas of education and pupil personnel services.
 A full scholarship is offered in exchange for a service commitment.

 The Loan Forgiveness Program offers the repayment of student loans to new teachers and clinicians who have obtained New York State certification in specified shortage areas.

 Currently, scholarships and loan forgiveness are available for the following critical teaching shortage areas: